-Number and types of members Meetings held in FY2022 Role and objectives Board of Directors Company director 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 The Board is responsible for supervising management execution and making decisions concerning basic management policies, matters subject to laws and regulations, and other important matters.
-Audit & Supervisory Committee 3 Outside director 3 The committee prepares audit reports, supervises the execution of duties by directors, and decides on proposals concerning officer remuneration, as well as the selection and dismissal of directors and accounting auditors.
-Nomination Advisory Committee 6 Company director 1 2 Outside director 5 2 2 2 2 2 2 The advisory committee to the Board of Directors was set up to deliberate matters concerning the selection o senior managers and nomination of directors, and to ensure the transparency, credibility, and objectivity of that process.
-Remuneration Advisory Committee 6 Company director 1 2 Outside director 5 2 2 2 2 2 2 This advisory committee to the Board of Directors was established to deliberate on matters concerning the remuneration of directors, and ensuring the transparency, credibility, and objectivity of that processes.
-5 Executive Committee Company director 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 This committee monitors business operations as a whole and deliberates on basic policies and important matters related to business execution, based on management policies set by the Board of Directors.
+Number and types of members Meetings held in FY2022 Role and objectives Board of Directors 15 Company director 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 13 times The Board is responsible for supervising management execution and making decisions concerning basic management policies, matters subject to laws and regulations, and other important matters.
+Audit & Supervisory Committee 3 Outside director 3 2 2 2 8 times2 The committee prepares audit reports, supervises the execution of duties by directors, and decides on proposals concerning officer remuneration, as well as the selection and dismissal of directors and accounting auditors.
+Nomination Advisory Committee 6 Company director 1 a Outside director 5 2 2 2 2 2 2 1 times The advisory committee to the Board of Directors was set up to deliberate matters concerning the selection of senior managers and nomination of directors, and to ensure the transparency, credibility, and objectivity of that process.
+Remuneration Advisory Committee 6 Company director 1 8 Outside director 5 8 8 8 8 8 2 times This advisory committee to the Board of Directors was established to deliberate on matters concerning the remuneration of directors, and ensuring the transparency, credibility, and objectivity of that processes.
+5 Executive Committee 25 Company director 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 8 41 times This committee monitors business operations as a whole and deliberates on basic policies and important matters related to business execution, based on management policies set by the Board of Directors.